Closed-lid mode safety guide for MacBook workloads

 First: hard flat surface with airflow.
 A desk, a table, a laptop stand.
 Not a bed, not a couch, not a closed backpack.
 The vents on the bottom and sides need somewhere to exhale into.
 Soft furniture and fabric insulate; they hold heat against the chassis rather than letting it dissipate.

 Third: prefer charging.
-Mains power removes the battery drain question entirely, which means your only active guardrail is thermal.
+Mains power removes the battery-drain question entirely, which means your only active guardrail is thermal.
 For jobs that run longer than an hour, plug in.
 On battery, run a low charge floor so the Mac sleeps on its own terms before the cell empties.

 When closed-lid mode is the wrong choice

-If the job is short: you probably do not need closed-lid mode at all.
+If the job is short: you probably don't need closed-lid mode at all.
 Tasks that finish in under ten minutes will likely complete before idle sleep triggers anyway.
 Closed-lid mode earns its place for the longer, unattended runs — a release build, a model download, an overnight agent task — where the alternative is leaving the lid wedged open or babysitting the Mac.

 LidRun keeps your work running with the lid closed, with battery and thermal safety built in.